mithileshjoshi100/salesforce-data-migration/README.md

 ```

 ### Possible Errors :
+1. pandas.errors.EmptyDataError: <br>
-1. pandas.errors.EmptyDataError: No columns to parse from file
-wh en csv file is empty
+ No columns to parse from file when csv file is empty

+2. simple_salesforce.exceptions.SalesforceAuthenticationFailed: <br>
+Internet connection or VPN or Username password

+3. simple_salesforce.exceptions.SalesforceMalformedRequest: <br>
+Insertion Failed because of Custom Validation (Handled by Salesfore)

 ### How to extend script
 ## simple chnages: